Bringing The Build to Life: 10 Steps to Expect

 • How many rooms are being built/renovated?

-After you know the above, your builder can help assess what can be achieved with your budget, drawing on current market rates, material costs, and construction experience.
+Once you have an idea of the above, your builder can help assess what can be achieved with your target budget, drawing on current market rates, material costs, and construction experience.

 2. Plans and Permits

-Once you have an idea on budget and design requirements, your builder will assist you with plans and permits.
+Once you’ve decided on your design requirements, your builder can assist you with plans and permits.
 By this stage, contact has been made with an architect (if required), engineer and building surveyor to assist with putting together the plans and submitting them for permit approval.

 Some of the different permits available are: